SmileyChris/django-countries/README.rst

   for details.

 code
   The two letter country code for this country.
-(The code this country was instantiated with.)

 alpha3
   The three letter country code for this country.